Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 A fistula is a pathological channel that connects a hollow organ and the external environment or two hollow organs.
 Most often appearsfistula after surgery.
 Treatment of this formation is quite long and painful.
 That is why the patient must strictly adhere to the doctor’s instructions.

 • Granulating.
 With this type of fistula, granulation tissue is formed.
-With this pathological process, swelling and hyperemia are often observed.
+With this pathological process, swelling and hyperemia are quite often observed.

-Reasons for the appearance
+Reasons for appearance

-• High immune reactivity of the organism;
+• High immune reactivity of the body;

-• Elderly age;
+• Old age;

 • Chronic specific infection;

-• hospital infection;
+• Hospital infection;

 • Oncological diseases.